coretao-infra/OnD-AI-samples/samples/image-edit/README.md

-# Windows On-Device AI Lab: Background Remover (Python + ONNX Runtime)
+# Windows On-Device AI Lab: Background Remover (Python + ONNX Runtime)## Troubleshooting

-This lab builds a small Windows desktop app that removes image backgrounds entirely on-device using ONNX Runtime (via the `rembg` library).
+- If you want GPU acceleration but don't see it detected, ensure you have a DX12-capable GPU with up-to-date drivers.
+The app shows the active providers (CPU/GPU) in the status bar.his lab builds a small Windows desktop app that removes image backgrounds entirely on-device using ONNX Runtime (via the `rembg` library).
 After the first model download, it runs offline.

 Why this is a good lab:
 - Useful output: quickly create transparent PNGs of product shots, profile pics, etc.